jacksarick/camo-guesser/README.md

-{% for camo in site.camopatternss %}
+{% for camo in site.camo-patterns %}
     {{ camo }}
 {% endfor %}